AlanWebSites/HTML-name-colours/README.md

 # HTML-name-colours
-the name of the colouras for the fonts in HTML
+the name of the colours for the fonts in HTML